Cultural Marxism conspiracy theory: Japan

-Following their rise to prominence in the 2025 upper house election, the far-right party Sanseito submitted a written question to the cabinet titled "A written question regarding the infiltration of Communism and Cultural Marxism in the nation and its effects on the state".
+Following their rise to prominence in the 2025 upper house election, the far-right party Sanseitō submitted a written question to the cabinet titled "A written question regarding the infiltration of Communism and Cultural Marxism in the nation and its effects on the state".
 The question described Cultural Marxism as having roots in the Frankfurt School and Antonio Gramsci, and asserted that it required special attention due to its unconventional nature in infiltrating the society and transforming the institution from inside, as opposed to the conventional Marxist revolutionary ideology.
 The cabinet declined to give answers stating that it was unclear as to what was meant by the languages in the question.

 Online harassment

 Gamergate was an online harassment campaign beginning in 2014, particularly targeting women, that had the purported aim of promoting ethics in video games journalism.
 Participants in Gamergate referred to their opposition as cultural Marxists, and cited free-speech grounds to justify harassing their targets.
 Noted harassment associated with the online movement included doxing, swatting, and threats of rape and death.
 The Southern Poverty Law Center described the Gamergate campaign as one in a number of examples of male supremacy, which it said views society as "a matriarchy propped up by 'cultural Marxism' meant to eradicate or subjugate men".